Grande école: In Grandes écoles business schools

-Faculty in Grande Ecoles
+Faculty in Grandes écoles

 Full-time researchers and teaching faculty

 Full-time faculty researchers to assume their responsibility as teaching staff by giving lectures, accompanying students in their projects, participating in the campus life and representing the school during symposia.

 Their contractual number of working hours is defined at the beginning of each academic year in a lump sum workload timetable.

 Full-time faculty/teaching are in charge of giving lectures, but also shoulder pedagogic coordination.
 As such, they are deeply involved in their respective campus' life and accountable for the teaching quality as well as the pedagogic continuous improvement of the School.

 Prominent professors: according to L'Etudiant, a prominent professor is permanent professor, holding a PhD from a French or foreign Higher Education Institution which is AACSB- or EQUIS-accredited and ranked amongst the Shanghai 2019 top 500 ranking.

 Adjunct professors

 Adjunct Professors hold chair in another Higher Education Institution.
 Their teaching conditions are various, but not always stipulated in a contractual form.

 Visiting professors are teaching staff which hold a chair along another activity, e.g. a consultant or entrepreneur giving lectures once or twice a week.

 Guest professors are international professors who take part in special lectures, classes or programme.